moveeleven-data/kardiaflow/notebooks_databricks/claims_providers/README.md

 Providers: ADLS Ingestion to Bronze to Silver

-1. Upload providers.csv to the ADLS Gen2 container raw, under the path providers/providers.csv.
+1. Upload providers.tsv to the ADLS Gen2 container raw, under the path providers/providers.tsv.
 This is directly accessible by the Databricks workspace via managed identity.

-2. Run 01_bronze_stream_providers_autoloader.ipynb to ingest provider CSVs into kardia_bronze.bronze_providers using Auto Loader with ABFS path access and managed identity authentication.
+2. Run 01_bronze_stream_providers_autoloader.ipynb to ingest provider TSVs into kardia_bronze.bronze_providers using Auto Loader with ABFS path access and managed identity authentication.

 3. Run 01_validate_bronze_providers.ipynb to run basic assertions on the Bronze Providers table.
 This is non-blocking and will not fail the pipeline if issues are found.